Prompt Estimation from Prototypes for Federated Prompt Tuning of Vision Transformers: Experiments

 \subsubsection{Heldout Evaluation}

 In the Table~\ref{tab:hedouteval} we present the results for the heldout evaluation, where we report the accuracies of the participating clients and the new clients.
-Participating clients are the ones who participate in the federated training and the new clients do not participate in the FL training.
-We consider the CIFAR-100 dataset with pathological partitioning where each client observes only $10$ classes.
+Participating clients are the ones who participate in the federated training and the new clients do not participate in the FL training. { In this setup, the testing accurcay implies the zero-shot predictions on the held-out clients' test data.} We consider the CIFAR-100 dataset with pathological partitioning where each client observes only $10$ classes.
 Most baseline methods achieve competitive accuracy on participating clients but show reduced performance on unseen clients.
-Personalized methods like pFedPG achieve very high participating accuracy but fail in held-out testing, highlighting poor generalization.
-In contrast, our method consistently achieves the best results across both datasets, with $95.66\%$ vs.\ $93.71\%$ on CIFAR-100 and $92.53\%$ vs.\ $90.60\%$ on Tiny-ImageNet, showing strong generalization to unseen clients.
+Personalized methods like pFedPG achieve very high participating accuracy but fail in held-out testing resulting in poor performance, highlighting poor generalization. { Since pFedPG is not explicitly designed for this evaluation protocol, its performance under this setting should not be interpreted as indicative of its effectiveness.
+We include pFedPG to illustrate the behavior of personalization-based methods in a strict zero-shot setting, and therefore mark the corresponding results as Not Applicable (NA).} In contrast, our method consistently achieves the best results across both datasets, with $95.66\%$ vs.\ $93.71\%$ on CIFAR-100 and $92.53\%$ vs.\ $90.60\%$ on Tiny-ImageNet, showing strong generalization to unseen clients.
 The results on DomainNet and iNaturalist are provided in Sec.~\ref{app:inat_dn_heldout} of the appendix.